-Joan Miró was born in Barcelona in 1893.
+Joan Miró was born in Barcelona, Spain in 1893.
 Although he was drawn to art, he yielded to his parents’ pressure to study business and took a job as a clerk.
 Two years later, however, Miró suffered a nervous breakdown.
-His parents therefore relented and allowed him to enroll in La Longa School of Fine Arts in Barcelona.
+His parents therefore relented and allowed him to enroll in La Lonja School of Fine Arts in Barcelona.
 Miró had his first individual exhibition in the Dalmau Galleries in 1918.
-In 1921, Miró moved to Paris, where he exhibited at La Licorne Gallery the same year.
+After this success, he moved to Paris in 1921 where he exhibited at La Licorne Gallery the same year.

-As a result of the Civil War, Miró abandoned his part-time residence of Spain in 1936, to live year-round in Paris.
-His career that year, however, was on the rise, and Miró found himself included in the Cubism & Abstract Art and Fantastic Art, Dada and Surrealism at teh Museum of Modern Art in New York.
-He also exhibited in the 1937 World’s Fair in Paris.
+As a result of the Civil War, Miró abandoned his part-time residence in Spain in 1936 to live year-round in Paris.
+Despite the political turmoil of the time, Miró’s career surged after being featured in two major exhibitions in the same year at the Museum of Modern Art in New York: Cubism & Abstract Art and Fantastic Art, Dada, and Surrealism.
+A year later, Miró exhibited work at the 1937 World’s Fair in Paris.

-From 1940-1948, Miró returned to Spain, working on ceramics, sculptures and murals.
-The years that followed held a variety of prestigious events for him, commencing with his reception of the Grand Prize for Graphic Work at the 1954 Venice Biennale.
-A few years later, Miró installed two ceramic murals in the UNESCO building in Paris, entited The Wall of the Moon and The Wall of the Sun, 1957-1959.
-Retrospectives followed this installation, such as one in 1962 at the Musée National d’Art Moderne, Paris and another in 1974 at the Grand Palais in Paris.
-The Joan Miró Foundation Centre of Contemporary Art Study in Barcelona was founded two years later.
+From 1940-48, Miró returned to Spain and worked in ceramics, sculpture, and murals.
+The years that followed showered even more prestige on the artist’s already immensely successful career, namely his reception of the Grand Prize for Graphic Work at the 1954 Venice Biennale.
+A few years later, Miró installed two ceramic murals in the UNESCO building in Paris, entitled The Wall of the Moon and The Wall of the Sun (1957-9).
+Multiple retrospectives followed the installation at the Musée National d’Art Moderne in Paris (1962) and another at the Grand Palais in Paris (1974).
+Two years later, the Fundació Joan Miró was founded in Barcelona.

 Miro passed away in Palma de Mallorca, Spain on December 25, 1983.